OlgaBochkaryova/website/content/cookbook.md

 ---
-title: "BioInf CookBook"
+title: "Collection of tools and packages for bacterial genomics"
 ---
-Tools and packages for bacterial genomics.

 The initiative was started in Gelfand lab.
 I thank all colleagues for their suggetions and comments.